Rise to Success: Career Highlights of Hillary Clinton

 From 2003 to 2007, Hillary Clinton chaired the Senate Democratic Steering and Outreach Committee.

-2003: Formative role in Center for American Progress and Citizens for Responsibility and Ethics in Washington
+2003: Formative role in founding Center for American Progress

-In 2003, Hillary Clinton played a formative role in conversations that led to the founding of the Center for American Progress, established by John Podesta, and shared aides with Citizens for Responsibility and Ethics in Washington, aiming to establish a progressive infrastructure.
+In 2003, Hillary Clinton played a formative role in conversations that led to the founding of John Podesta's Center for American Progress.

-In 2003, Hillary Clinton's memoir "Living History" was released by Simon & Schuster, setting a first-week sales record for a nonfiction work and selling over one million copies in the first month.
-She also received a Grammy nomination for the book's audio recording.
+In 2003, Simon & Schuster released Hillary Clinton's memoir "Living History".
+The book set a first-week sales record for a nonfiction work, selling over one million copies in the first month, and was translated into twelve foreign languages.

 Living History